 The queen requested a special place for herself and her Manipuri friends to reside in the holy place of Vrindavan, so they acquired the neighboring property and called it Manipuri-Rani Kunja.
 It was a large property with beautiful, exotic, native trees.
-They constructed a temple and established the deities of Sri Sri Radha Vraja Mohan, honoring the beloved deities of Srila Narottam Das Thakur who was the founder of the Vaishnava movenment in Manipur in the 16th century.
+They constructed a temple and established the deities of Sri Sri Radha Vraja Mohan, honoring the beloved deities of Srila Narottam Das Thakur who was the founder of the Vaishnava movement in Manipur in the 16th century.
 Read More

-Having a Hindu temple at home for domestic worship has always been customary in Hindu society from ancient times to the present day.
+Having a Hindu temple at home for domestic worship has always been common in Hindu society from ancient times to the present day.
 This sacred tradition has been passed down generation to generation through beautiful rituals performed at home by adults and children alike.
 Everyone in the household can feel a connection with God and express their love to the deity.
-One simply cannot image an Indian home without an altar or shrine!
+One simply cannot imagine an Indian home without an altar or shrine!

 To be human means to search for the ultimate meaning of life, to find out who we are and what our purpose in life is.
 Can a domestic shrine help us cultivate our spiritual growth?
 There is only one way to find out!